syncfusion-content/uwp-docs/uwp/Charts/Technical-Indicators.md

 ![AccumulationDistributionIndicator type in UWP Chart](Technical-Indicators_images/overview_1.png)

-The following sections covers all the different types of technical indicators available in [`SfChart`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.SfChart.html).
+The following sections cover all the different types of technical indicators available in [`SfChart`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.SfChart.html).

-Most of the indicators are having the [`Period`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.StochasticTechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_StochasticTechnicalIndicator_Period) and [`SignalLineColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.StochasticTechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_StochasticTechnicalIndicator_SignalLineColor) properties as common, in which Period property indicates the moving average period and the SignalLineColor defines the color for the respective indicator line.
+Most of the indicators have the [`Period`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.StochasticTechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_StochasticTechnicalIndicator_Period) and [`SignalLineColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.StochasticTechnicalIndicator.html#Syncfusion_UI_Xaml_Charts_StochasticTechnicalIndicator_SignalLineColor) properties as common, in which the Period property indicates the moving average period and the SignalLineColor defines the color for the respective indicator line.

 ## Average True Range

-You can define the [`AverageTrueRangeIndicator`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.AverageTrueRangeIndicator.html) using the following code example
+You can define the [`AverageTrueRangeIndicator`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.AverageTrueRangeIndicator.html) using the following code example.

 {% tabs %}